 Okay so the forums don't have an answer... what now?

 You could always try emailing the developer directly.

 Okay, this won't give you an answer that night but it usually allows people to agree to a temporary ruling while your pedantic rules lawyer waits for the official response.
 Always keep this in your back pocket to get the game moving again.

 Do you have a rules dilemma you want us to weigh in on?
-Then drop us a message on our forum and get the 'official' position of the Diary of a Lincoln Geek team.
+Then drop us a message on our discord and get the 'official' position of the Diary of a Lincoln Geek team.

 From the friendly DoaLG rules lawyer,